aTom3333/chunky-octree-plugin/Readme.md

  In practice measurements tends to agree to this around 33% memory saving.

 Drawbacks of this implementation:
- - Maybe slower.
-A bit of bitwise arithmetic is needed to work with the leaves at full depth which in theory slow down a bit.
-In practice, no significant slow down has been measured.
+ - Slower than `PACKED` octree.
+The use of a bit of bitwise arithmetic is needed to work with the leaves at full depth.
+According to some measurement, this incurs a slowdown of about 15%.

 [chunky]: https://chunky.llbit.se/